darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 All tags in this module are available for display in the [image information](./image-information.md) module, updating in the [import](../lighttable/import.md) module and filtering in the [collections](./collections.md) module.

-The field values can be used in [variable substitution](../../../special-topics/variables.md) using the full case sensitive Xmp tag name as the variable name, i.e. `Xmp.iptc.location`.
+The field values can be used in [variable substitution](../../../special-topics/variables.md) using the full case-sensitive Xmp tag name as the variable name (e.g. `Xmp.iptc.location`).